yihong1120/traffic_report_front_flutter/README.md

 We welcome contributions!
 Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## License
-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.
+This project is licensed under the [AGPL 3.0 License](LICENSE) - see the LICENSE file for details.

 ## Acknowledgements
 - [YOLOv8-License-Plate-Insights](https://github.com/yihong1120/YOLOv8-License-Plate-Insights) for license plate recognition.